 If these academic distinctions do not make much sense, don't worry about it.
 If you think you are living with a narcissist, these distinctions may not be useful.
-What is useful is to learn about mind control so that you are no longer affected by it.
+What is useful is to learn about mind control and how specifically they control you so that you can break free.

-You also need to learn about narcissistic behavior, narcissistic rage and symptoms of malignant narcissism in order to make sense of what has been happening to you (or someone close to you!) so have a look at them next...
+It's also useful to learn about narcissistic behavior, narcissistic rage and symptoms of malignant narcissism in order to make sense of what has been happening to you (or someone close to you!).
+You can read more about narcissistic abuse recovery here...